cassgvp/WIN-Open-Neuroimaging-Community/docs/ambassadors/benefits.md

 - Recognition of your contribution on your annual personal development review.
 - Opportunities to network with likeminded colleagues internally and externally.
 - Opportunity to shape the policy and structure of the WIN Open Neuroimaging Community.
+- Career points!
+Engaging with open research is good for your CV as many funding and fellowship applications are now requesting and recognising research outputs other than solely papers.
+For example, preprints, code, datasets and documentation can all be referenced with a digital object identifier (doi) and cited.
+Active participation in this community is also evidence of "Good Citizenship" which can be discussed in new employment and promotion applications.

 These are some potentially harder benefits to achieve
 - Access to a training and development fund to support your growth in open research or a related topic